warner/lothar-blog/drafts/SPAKE2-Interoperability/SPAKE2-Interoperability.md

 itself.
 All fields are length-prefixed even though most of them have fixed lengths.
 And for some reason (maybe a typo) ``B_msg`` appears before ``A_msg``, even though ``idA`` appears before ``idB``.

+Also note the context of that draft's protocol: IETF specifications are frequently composed together.
+The SPAKE2 conversation defined therein may get embedded in other protocols (e.g. TLS) which have their own notion of a transcript, object encoding, or required hash functions.
+So the draft might not want to overspecify the protocol, for fear of inhibiting composition.

 ### Hashing the Transcript